andreamazz/one-icon-a-day/README.md

 #One icon a day
-I'll be designing an icon a day, from January 1 2015 to December 31 2015.
+As stated in this [blog post](http://andreamazz.github.io/blog/2014/12/16/new-years-resolution/), I'll be designing an icon a day, from January 1 2015 to December 31 2015.
 The icons will be designed with [Sketch](http://bohemiancoding.com/sketch/) and provided as SVG and PNG files alongside the Sketch source.

 I'll be using a randomly generated word.
 If you have requests, by all means, open an issue and I'll see if I can design it.